 Treat hyperviscosity using plasma exchange, which rapidly reverses bleeding as well as neurologic abnormalities.

-Corticosteroids, fludarabine, rituximab, bortezomib, and thalidomide or lenalidomide may be helpful; alkylating drugs can be used for palliation.
+Corticosteroids, fludarabine, rituximab, proteasome inhibitors (bortezomib and carfilzomib), immunomodulatory agents (thalidomide, lenalidomide, and pomalidomide), ibrutinib, idelalisib, everolimus, or the combination of ibrutinib and rituximab may be helpful; other alkylating drugs can be used for palliation.

 Drugs Mentioned In This Article

 |RIABNI, Rituxan, RUXIENCE, truxima|